 Other Places of Interest

-Apart from these two sets of monuments, there are many more mausoleums, artificial water tanks, and entry gates built around Mandu town.
-Most of it stands as a ruin and not maintained well that you cannot explore.
-And the ones you can are listed below,
+Apart from these two sets of monuments, many more mausoleums, artificial water tanks, and entry gates are built around Mandu town.
+Although, most of it stands as a ruin and hasn't been maintained well.

 Nilkanth Mahadev Temple

-With this my tour to Mandu was done.
+With this, my tour to Mandu was done.
 I seem to have missed the Kakra Koh waterfall and suicide point.
-And I was tired to visit anymore tombs.
-Few things to keep in mind,

-- I visited Mandu in December during the winter and all the above pics are from that time.
-Best time to visit would be from October to March to avoid the scorching sun.
+- I visited Mandu in December during the winter, and all the above pics are from around that season.
+The best time to visit would be from October to March to avoid the scorching sun.

-- I personally felt Mandu in monsoon is very pretty.
-I have not been there during that time, but few pics on the internet showed Mandu to be lush green during monsoon.
-Check out the pics from Madhya Pradesh Tourism site on Mandu in monsoon, it is splendid.
+- I personally felt Mandu in the monsoon could have been very pretty.
+During that time, I have not been there, but few pics on the internet showed Mandu to be lush green during the monsoon.
+Check out the pics from the Madhya Pradesh Tourism site on Mandu in monsoon; it is splendid.

-- Like I said, Mandu has very few commute options, so better to have your own vehicle.
+- As I said, Mandu has very few commute options, so better to have your own vehicle.

 - There is plenty of walking involved.
-Carry water, good walking shoes, hat, energy bars.
+Carry water, good walking shoes, a hat, energy bars.